 What kind of seeds does the Seed Library carry?

 All kinds of seeds, with an emphasis on open-pollinated, heirloom and native seed varieties.
-Vegetable seeds will make up the initial seed inventory in 2017.
+Vegetable seeds will make up the initial seed inventory in 2017 and 2018.

 How are seeds organized in the Seed Library?

-NOLS Grows seeds are organized by family.
-The Seed Library Index lists plants by common name, and indicates which drawer seeds are in.
+NOLS Grows seeds are organized alphabetically by common name.
+There is also a printed Seed Library Index next to the Seed Library that lists each seed and which drawer it is in.
 Seeds that are easiest to save are labeled as ‘Easy Saver’.

 Borrowing & Saving

 How do I borrow seeds from the Seed Library?

 Take seeds from NOLS Grows to your garden and sow them!
 Take a look at the education binder at the Seed Library for helpful materials such as seed saving and growing guides.
 NOLS Grows is a self-service program.
 More information about borrowing can be found here.

 Please read the Seed Saving Basics prior to saving seeds.
 Some plants (such as hybrids) will produce offspring that are not viable, so it is important to learn how to properly save seeds before returning them.
 This will help ensure the success of future borrowers.
 We recommend that you start by saving seeds that are labeled ‘Easy Saver’.
 Once you are proficient in saving seeds in this category, you can progress onto saving seeds which have more challenging seed saving requirements.
 More information about saving can be found here.